Chemical Engineering Master of Science Degree

 Overview for Chemical Engineering MS

 Chemical engineers apply the core scientific disciplines (chemistry, physics, biology, and mathematics) to transform raw materials or chemicals into more useful or valuable forms, invariably in processes that involve chemical change.
-In research and development, chemical engineers not only create new, more effective ways to manufacture chemicals, but also work collaboratively with chemists to pioneer the development of new high-tech materials for specialized applications.
+In research and development, chemical engineers not only create new, more effective ways to manufacture chemicals but also work collaboratively with chemists to pioneer the development of new high-tech materials for specialized applications.
 The development, commercialization, and optimization of the industrial-scale processes for manufacturing chemicals and advanced materials are feats of chemical engineering.
 Virtually every aspect of a modern industrial economy is critically dependent upon chemical engineering for manufacturing the vast array of bulk and specialty chemicals and high-tech materials needed to create a limitless array of value-added products.

 Those with advanced knowledge in chemical engineering become leaders in industry, government, and higher education.

-RIT’s Chemical Engineering Master’s Degree
+RIT’s Chemical Engineering MS Degree

 - Battery engineering